Tyogur/gxmods/README.md

-# What are Opera GX Mods?
+# MY MOD

 ![GXMods](images/gxmods.png)

-GX Mods are a collection of customizations that allow users to create unique browsing experiences within Opera GX.
-With GX Mods, users can modify the browser's appearance, sounds, music, theme, wallpaper and even web content using web modding and shaders.
+basically i was bored in english class and i didnt want to do the work so i did this instead

-Users can install multiple mods and choose which elements to enable, giving them full control over the desired final effect.
+theres probably no one reading this but if you are thats cool

-## What can be done with mods?
+## why did i make it

-With mod customization, authors have complete control over what is included and how deep the modifications go.
-Mods can range in modifications from small keyboard sound packs to *Mega Mods* that incorporate all possible changes.
+I was bored

-The following areas provide ample opportunities to unleash creativity:
+## what do i have in it

-1. Background music - dynamic music that fits browsing
+1. Background music - none yet bc one class is only 40 mins long
-2. Keyboard sounds - mechanical keyboard, typewriter, or sci-fi terminal sounds
+2. Keyboard sounds - none bc im not smart enough
-3. Browser sounds - opening and closing tabs, clicking, flipping switches, etc.
+3. Browser sounds - none yet
-4. Wallpaper - light and dark versions (static and animated)
+4. Wallpaper - yes
-5. Theme - color theme for light and dark mode
+5. Theme - i think but im not sure
-6. Web modding - tuning web pages to create unique appearances
+6. Web modding - i dont even know wtf web modding does
-7. Shaders - applying visual effects to the whole screen while browsing.
+7. Shaders - no bc i cant draw for shit

 ## How to load sample mods?